R-Alam/SP-Album-Task/README.md

 Scottish power

 # Description
-* This is a simple application which retrives a list of Album titles from a remote data source , saves in local data source and displayes the sorted list based on the titles on the UI.
+* This is a simple application that retrieves a list of Album titles from a remote data source, stores them in a local database, and displays the sorted list based on the titles.

 # Libraries used
 *	Retrofit - Retrofit as a REST Client library